ipheghe/More-Recipes/README.md

   - Retrieves list of all existing recipes by highest number of upvotes in descending order

 ## API Documentation
-Access Swagger API documentation through this url https://more-recipes-ovie.herokuapp.com/api-docs
+Access Swagger API documentation through this link [Here](#https://more-recipes-ovie.herokuapp.com/api-docs)